mhorga/mhorga.github.io/_posts/2015-06-20-the-equilibrium-index-problem-in-objective-c.markdown

 - it fails on large input values (outside the __int__ min/max limits) due to the arithmetic overflows

-We can improve our algorithm by updating the left/right sums in O(0) time instead of recomputing them again at each iteration.
+We can improve our algorithm by updating the left/right sums in O(1) constant time instead of recomputing them again at each iteration.
 To handle larger input values we should use a proper data-type such as __long long__ instead of __int__.
 Here is a better solution:

 <pre>